MrSir/py-portfolio/README.md

 ```

 ## Setup
-The first thing you will need is to tell the tool to set up it's database.
+The first thing you will need is to tell the tool to set up its database.
 This can be achieved by running:
 ```console
 pyp setup
 ```